tpoisot/BiodivML/docs/02_validation.md

 ]

-The balanced accuracy (accounting for class prevalence) is **higher** than the standard accuracy, suggesting a very bad model.
-The informedness is essentially 0, meaning that the model is not giving useful information.
+The balanced accuracy (accounting for class prevalence) is **similar** to the standard accuracy, but the dataset is almost perfectly balanced, so this is normal.
+The informedness is about 90%.
+In other words, if you were to bet on the model making a correct prediction, you would win 90% of the time!

 ---